vusec/inspectre-gadget/experiments/scanner-eval/README.md

 ./run.sh
 ```

-This will build a docker container and run the full evaluation (`/scripts/run-eval.sh`)
+This will build a docker container (`inspectre_container`) and run the full
-inside it.
+evaluation (`/scripts/run-eval.sh`) inside it.

+The result is stored in the `results` folder, in particular:
+- `stats.txt` contains the results of the queries used in the paper
+- `figs` contains the cumulative distributions showed in the paper
+- `gadgets.db` is the gadget database

 ## Step-by-step